 Dr. Jeanne M. Gallagher, MD is a pediatrician in Santa Cruz, CA specializing in general pediatrics.
 She graduated from University of Michigan Medical School.
-Dr. Jeanne M. Gallagher, MD is affiliated with Dignity Health, Sutter Health, Dominican Hospital Santa Cruz and SUTTER BAY MEDICAL FOUNDATION.
+Dr. Jeanne M. Gallagher, MD is affiliated with Dignity Health and Sutter Health.

 Anemia